G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

 You will require SoftwareSerial.h Library (normally provided within the Arduino IDE).
 <i>We use the SoftwareSerial library for the coms from the GPS.
-Pin 8 is Rxd and 9 Txd which leaves the normal Arduino coms port for debugging information via the IDE Serial Monitor.
+Pin 8 is Rxd which leaves the normal Arduino coms port for debugging information via the IDE Serial Monitor.
-As we don't send anything to the GPS pin 9 is left unconnected.</i>
+As we never send anything to the GPS so Tx is set to Null (255) which saves a pin for future use.</i>

-TinyGPS++.h Library
+TinyGPS++.h Library.
+It MUST be Mikal Haets TinyGPSPlus.
+(See Notes at foot of page)  http://arduiniana.org/libraries/tinygpsplus

+Timelib.h  Paul Stoffregen's Time Library. https://github.com/PaulStoffregen/Time used to set your local time offset from UTC.

 LedControl.h Library Normally provided with Arduino IDE.